cpjobling/eg-247-textbook/fourier_series/2/worksheet3.md

 +++ {"slideshow": {"slide_type": "notes"}}

-We can use this result to convert the *Trigonometric Fourier Series* into an *Exponential Fourier Series* which has only one integral term to solve per harmonic.
+We can use this result to convert the *trigonometric Fourier series* into an *exponential Fourier series* which has only one integral term to solve per harmonic.

 +++ {"slideshow": {"slide_type": "subslide"}}